 … you don’t have a babysitter.
 We offer child care during some appointments.
 Just ask the receptionist to schedule your appointment for a time when child care is available; then call (603) 422-8208 and press “2” to reserve a spot for your child in child care.

 … your schedule is unpredictable.
-We offer walk-in hours for established patients on Tuesday and Friday mornings starting at 7:30am.
+We offer same-day appointments for established patients.
+Calling ahead is encouraged, to reduce the length of time you have to wait.
+However, walk-in appointments are available every weekday on a first-come, first-served basis all day, beginning at 7:30 a.m.
 We sometimes have early-morning and evening appointments.
 We have breast and cervical cancer screening clinics periodically in the evenings.

 … you don’t have a ride.
-Families First is on COAST's Lafayette Road Trolley route, and we are sometimes able to assist with transportation in other ways.
+Families First is on the COAST's Lafayette Road Trolley route (make sure to click the Lafayette Road tab after clicking the link).
+We are sometimes able to assist with transportation in other ways.
 If you need help with transportation, let a Health Center receptionist know at the time you make your appointment (603-422-8208 press 1).

 … you prefer to see a male or female provider.
 At Families First you can request which provider you would like to see and our staff will do their best to accommodate you.
 We have several female providers, including a nurse practitioner who is board-certified in women’s health.